It is a rare complication of cholelithiasis that usually presents with signs and symptoms of gastric outlet obstruction.

 The presentation of Bouveret’s syndrome is typically nonspecific and often has symptoms of nausea, vomiting, abdominal distention, and pain due to different positions of the gallstone.

-The patient may also present with epigastric and right upper quadrant pain, along with signs of dehydration and weight loss.
+The patient may also present with epigastric and right upper quadrant pain and signs of dehydration and weight loss.

 Symptoms usually begin 5 to 7 days before a doctor’s visit.

-Importantly, the intensity of pain often does not correlate with the underlying anatomical abnormality.
+Significantly, pain intensity often does not correlate with the underlying anatomical abnormality.

 Diagnosis of Bouveret’s syndrome